 Myths About Compression Socks [Infographic]

 Most people associate compression socks with old age.
-Others believe their only benefit is a part of medical treatment for circulation ailments that affect people diagnosed with heart failure or diabetes.
+Others believe their only benefit is a part of medical treatment for circulation ailments that affect people diagnosed with heart failure.
 While this is true, it is hardly the only benefit of wearing these pressurized stockings.
 In addition to compression socks being appropriate for a wide range of health issues, they also have significant benefits for people of all ages.
 Additionally, today's compression stockings are not the unattractive hosiery available only in nude, black, or white colors.
 There are now styles manufactured in a variety of colors and fun patterns to fit the active lifestyles of the young and old.

 Read on to discover the many benefits of wearing compression socks.

 One of the first things you may ask is: Can Wearing Compression Socks be Harmful?
 The short answer is no!
 If your compression socks are painful or cut off circulation, then they are not the right fit or are being worn improperly.
 You should always choose compression socks that fit your calf size and length.
 Most manufacturers produce multiple sizes to fit any lower leg thickness.
 There is also a proper way to wear these socks.
 The tops of compression socks should not be rolled down or folded over.
 They should be put on smoothly and fit snugly, just below or above the knee.